scrtdd

 Note

-profile.$name.doubleDifferenceSystem.eventFiltering.* Exclude poorly connected events from the DD system: not enough phases and/or neighbours
+profile.$name.doubleDifferenceSystem.eventFiltering.* Exclude poorly connected events (events with not enough phases and/or neighbours).

 profile.$name.doubleDifferenceSystem.eventFiltering.minNumPhases